The Masked Singer (British TV series)

 The Masked Singer is a British reality singing competition television series that premiered on ITV on 4 January 2020.
-It is based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
+It is based on the Masked Singer franchise that originated from the South Korean show King of Mask Singer, which features celebrities singing famous songs while wearing head-to-toe costumes and face masks concealing their identities.
 In February 2022, the show was recommissioned for a fourth and fifth series.
 The show won an International Emmy for Best Non-Scripted Entertainment in 2021.

 Production

 On 31 May 2019, it was announced that ITV was producing a local version of the South Korean television singing competition King of Mask Singer, originally broadcast by the Munhwa Broadcasting Corporation, for the British television market.
 The production is made by British television production company Bandicoot, part of the Argonon Group.

 On 25 January 2020, it was announced that the show would be returning for a second series.
 On 30 April 2020, it was reported that they were considering filming the new series without an audience due to the COVID-19 pandemic.
 It was later announced on 17 August 2020 that filming would begin on 14 September with safety precautions in place.
 On 1 December 2020, it was announced that the second series would premiere on 26 December 2020, with a "The Story So Far" recap airing on 19 December.

 On 14 February 2022, following the conclusion of the third series, ITV announced the commission of a fourth and fifth series.
 The fourth series began on 1 January 2023.
+The fifth series began on 30 December 2023.

 Cast

 Panellists and host

-Following the announcement of the series, it was confirmed by ITV that the panel would consist of presenter and comedian Jonathan Ross, television presenter Davina McCall, US actor and comedian Ken Jeong (who is also a panellist on the American version of the programme), and singer-songwriter and actress Rita Ora.
+Following the announcement of the series, it was confirmed by ITV that the panel would consist of presenter and comedian Jonathan Ross, television presenter Davina McCall, American actor and comedian Ken Jeong (who is also a panellist on the American version of the programme), and singer-songwriter and actress Rita Ora.
 It was also confirmed that Joel Dommett would host the show.

 On 19 August 2020, it was announced that British comedian Mo Gilligan would replace Ken Jeong on the panel for series two, due to travel restrictions from COVID-19 preventing his participation.
+Gilligan has continued to serve as a panellist in subsequent series of the show.
+Maya Jama was announced as a replacement for Rita Ora (who became a panellist on the American version) on 25 September 2024, taking her place on the panel for series six.